 the Taylorville, Springfield, Decatur, Danville and Champaign-Urbana

-Champaign and Weather Anchor at WCCU-TV in Urbana.
+and weather anchor on Fox-Champaign, WCCU-TV in Urbana.

 site is dedicated to preserving central Illinois Broadcast

 and maybe even a few revisions.
 Check back